warped-pinball/origin/docs/DEVELOPER_GUIDE.md

 ## API Client

-The TypeScript SDK is generated with [Fern](https://buildwithfern.com) by running:
+The TypeScript SDK is generated with [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) by running:

 ```bash
 ./scripts/generate-sdks.sh
 ```

-The resulting `sdks/typescript/index.js` file is bundled with the web host when you run `npm --prefix shared build`.
+The resulting `sdks/typescript/dist/index.js` file is bundled with the web host when you run `npm --prefix shared build`.
 The build script copies the file to `app/static/api.js`.

 ## API Base URL